Progress report for RGR20-003

 Education & Outreach Initiatives

-Provide education and training on proper and appropriate propagation of crops through seeds and cuttings.
-Provide technical and educational assistance on developing a plant nursery
+Provide education and training on proper and appropriate propagation methods.

 Educational & Outreach Activities